Lester Goran

-Lester Goran (May 16, 1928 – February 6, 2014) was an American writer best known for his works about growing up poor the Oakland neighborhood of Pittsburgh, Pennsylvania.
+Lester Goran (May 16, 1928 – February 6, 2014) was an American writer best known for his works about growing up poor in the Oakland neighborhood of Pittsburgh, Pennsylvania.

 Early life

-Goran was born May 16, 1928 in Pittsburgh, Pennsylvania.
+Goran was born May 16, 1928, in Pittsburgh, Pennsylvania.
 His parents were Jacob and Tillie Goran.
 Goran was raised in a housing project near the University of Pittsburgh.
 Although the university was close, Goran grew up among the working class culture of the projects.
 Although he was Jewish, his writing was heavily influenced by the culture of Irish-Americans and the goings on of the local pubs, especially the Irish Club.

 Education

 Goran attended Fifth Avenue High School and Schenley High School and the University of Pittsburgh for both his B.A. and M.A. which he earned in 1951 and 1961, respectively.
 Goran also served with the U.S. Army Corps of Engineers and the Military Police.
 Goran married Edythe McDowell.
 The couple had three children.